jjiten/sample-apps/example-dotnet/README.md

 ```
 The only thing you still need to specify on the command line is that the user will be root.

-### Exporting and Importing the dotnet staging pipeline and stager
+### Exporting and Importing the Dotnet Staging Pipeline and Stager
 If desired, you can export the staging pipeline and stager from one Apcera cluster and import them into another using these commands:
 ```console
 apc staging pipeline export /apcera::dotnet